powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 ### Release branches

-Release branches, which pattern is  `release-v*..*`, are created from the corresponding tag `v*.*` each time a corrective release is needed.
+Release branches, which pattern is  `release-v*.*.0`, are created from the corresponding tag `v*.*.0` each time a corrective release is needed.
 Only [maintainers](MAINTAINERS.md) can create or force-push into these branches.
 Other members must create a pull request to do push into these branches and pass the same checks as the `main` branch.
 These branches are always up to the most recent patch of the release.